Suspension from the UK parliament

 In the Parliament of the United Kingdom, Members of Parliament (MPs) can be suspended from sitting in the House of Commons by the Speaker for "disorderly conduct".

-The Speaker can order an MP removed from the house until the end of the day, but more often "names" an MP.
+The Speaker can order an MP removed from the house until the end of the day.
+The speaker more often "names" an MP.

 When an MP is named, a vote is held in the house in the same way as a normal vote on legislation.
-If the vote is successful, the MP named is suspended for five days for a first offence and 20 days for a second offence, during which time they cannot take part in votes and debates in Parliament.
+If the vote is successful, the MP named is suspended for five days for a first offence and 20 days for a second offence.
+During this time they cannot take part in either votes or debates in Parliament.
 They also have their pay suspended.

-Short exclusions are typically given for conduct within the chamber, including conduct intended as forms of protest—several short suspensions listed below involve interfering with the ceremonial mace.
+Short exclusions are typically given for conduct within the chamber, including conduct intended as forms of protest.
+Several short suspensions listed below involve interfering with the ceremonial mace.
 The Commons Select Committee on Standards and the Independent Expert Panel are empowered to investigate more serious misconduct and can recommend suspensions.
 Such suspensions of at least 10 sitting days and/or 14 calendar days trigger recall petitions under the provisions of the Recall of MPs Act 2015.